Topdu/OpenOCR/docs/openocr.md

 - Artistic or stylized fonts.
 - Handwritten text.
 - Blurry or low-resolution images.
-- Text with incomplete or occluded portions.
+- Incomplete or occluded text.

-Remarkably, **OpenOCR mobile recognition model** delivers results comparable to the larger and more resource-intensive **PP-OCRv4 server model**.
-This highlights OpenOCR's efficiency and optimization, making it a versatile solution across different hardware platforms.
+Remarkably, the **OpenOCR mobile recognition model** delivers results comparable to the larger and more resource-intensive **PP-OCRv4 server model**.
+This highlights OpenOCR's efficiency and accuracy, making it a versatile solution across different hardware platforms.

 ### **System used in Real-World Scenarios**

-Finally, as shown in Det + Rec System results, OpenOCR demonstrates outstanding performance in practical scenarios, including documents, tables, invoices, and similar contexts.
-This underscores its potential as a **general-purpose OCR system**, capable of adapting to diverse use cases with high accuracy and reliability.
+As shown in Det + Rec System results, OpenOCR demonstrates outstanding performance in practical scenarios, including documents, tables, invoices, and similar contexts.
+This underscores its potential as a **general-purpose OCR system**.
+It is capable of adapting to diverse use cases with high accuracy and reliability.